tychen742/introcscs/source/01.context/cs_ideas.rst

 compilers [#f4]_.

-.. [#f1] Allen Downey (2022).
+.. [#f1] Allen B. Downey (2024).
 Think Python: How to think like a computer scientist, 3rd edition.
 Green Tea Press.
 (CC BY-NC-SA 4.0)
 .. [#f2] Brad Miller & David Ranum (2014).
 How to Think Like a Computer Scientist: Interactive Edition.
 (GNU FDL V.1.3)
-.. [#f3] Lim, A., & Tjhi, W. (2015).
-R high performance programming.
-Packt Publishing Ltd.
+.. [#f3] Allen B. Downey (2012).
+Think Python: How to think like a computer scientist, Version 2.0.17.
+Green Tea Press.
+(CC BY-NC-SA 4.0)
 .. [#F4] JIT compilaiton is for increasing runtime performance but its implementation can vary among languages.
 For an explanation of JIT implentation of C# and .NET, see: What is the difference between C#, .NET, IL and JIT?
 (2022).
 Steven-Giesel.com. https://steven-giesel.com/blogPost/aa23a1c9-8ab2-4b05-9bd2-52624af7b684

-‌
-‌